We use the Jolly Phonics programme to introduce your child to the sound of the letters of the alphabet.

-For P.E., your child will require: blue t-shirt, white shorts, white socks and black daps.
-If your daughter wears tights to school, please could you put a pair of socks in her P.E.bag.
+For P.E., your child will require: blue t-shirt, white shorts, white socks and black daps or trainers.

 Please could you ensure that every single item of clothing and footwear (uniform, P.E. kit and Forest School kit) is clearly marked with your child’s name.

 We are fortunate to have a dedicated area in the school grounds for Forest School.
 Forest School offers an ideal opportunity to learn outdoors, and offers a rich and sensory environment for learning, particularly for our youngest children.

 Once all the children are attending school full-time, we will hold Forest School every Friday morning.
 Although we will not take the children outside in heavy rain/snow, we will try to go out whatever the weather!

+The children will come to school dressed in their forest school clothes.
 In the winter months, it may be appropriate to pack gloves and hats.
 The children will get dirty and muddy, so nothing precious please!
-If you do not wish your child to wear their school coat (it may get soiled), you are more than welcome to pack another coat in their Forest School bag.
+If you do not wish your child to wear their school coat (it may get soiled).

 The children can store their wellies outside the Reception Classroom, on the assigned welly rack.

 Nursery rhyme project

-For several years, I have invited the children to join the Mother Goose Club!
+For several years, we have invited the children to join the Mother Goose Club!
 Studies have shown that the better children are at detecting rhymes the quicker and more successful they will be at learning to read (Bradley, 1988c, Bradley & Bryant, 1983, Ellis & Large, 1987).
 Plus, it is great to know that these nursery rhymes can continue to pass from generation to generation.

 We will teach the children five new nursery rhymes each half-term (including French rhymes), with the aim of learning thirty nursery rhymes in their first year at school.

-For every five newly learnt nursery rhymes, your child will receive a special certificate from Miss Packer!
+For every five newly learnt nursery rhymes, your child will receive a special certificate!
 For more information and for details of the rhymes that we will be learning, visit our class page on the school website.